 There are some well-known plugins you can use to manage your WordPress backups.
 The advantage of plugins is you only have to set them up once and handling backups in the future is easy.
 The disadvantage is that this configuration can be very detailed and time-consuming.
 It's also a plugin and these always involve a bit of administrative work, for example when updates are due.
 In addition, they require storage space and can pose potential security vulnerabilities.
 I'd like to present three popular WordPress backup plugins below.

-UpdraftPlus is one of the most popular plugins for WordPress backups, it's used on over 3 million websites and has the most positive reviews among WordPress backup plugin competitors.
-UpdraftPlus has the advantage of being very easy to use and offers many features.
+UpdraftPlus is one of the most used plugins for WordPress backups, with an installation on over 3 million websites and the most positive reviews among WordPress backup plugins.
+UpdraftPlus has the advantage of being very easy to use and has many features.
+In the premium version, UpdraftPlus can also store the backup in locations other than your web server.

 BlogVault has over 400,000 active installations.
 The difference to other plugins is that it makes incremental backups.
 As explained above, incremental backups are a type of backup where the changes are compared to the previous version and only the changes are saved.
 The backups are stored in a cloud.
 The plugin has a built-in staging mode and advertises with claims on high reliability.